 In addition, business owners are easy to find.
-You can simply pick up the phone book or drive around to find businesses in your area that seem to be successful.
-And then strike up a conversation with the business’ owner.
+You can pick up the phone book or drive around to find businesses in your area that seem to be successful.
+And then strike up a conversation with the business owner.
 It really is that simple.

 Another way to find business owners along with their contact information is to purchase lists from organizations such as InfoUSA and Dun & Bradstreet.
-These firms allow you to create highly focused lists.
-For example, you can purchase the contact names of business owners within specific industries, with certain annual revenues, and within specific zip code ranges.
+These firms allow you to create highly-focused lists.
+For example, you can buy the contact names of business owners within specific industries, with certain annual revenues, and within particular zip code ranges.

 As a result, you can quickly, easily, and cost-effectively create highly-targeted angel investor contact lists.
-Then, you can call these prospects and/or use both online and offline networking to get introductions to them.
+Then, you can call these prospects and use both online and offline networking to get introductions to them.